yuloh/blog/content/about/_index.md

 I've built a lot of apps with the [Laravel](https://laravel.com) PHP framework and I'm active in the community writing, giving talks, contributing features, and fixing bugs.

-if you are looking for a Laravel expert feel free to reach out.
+If you are looking for a Laravel expert feel free to reach out.
 I will be available for short term contracts beginning May 2019.

 ## Colophon